 In general, it is a type of concrete that contains no big aggregates and just fine sand and cement, water, and foam.
 Because it does not include coarse material, it can be regarded as reasonably homogenous compared to ordinary concrete.

 The microstructure and content of foamed concrete, on the other hand, are determined by the kind of binder employed, as well as pre-foaming and curing techniques.

 The amount of water needed for constituent material is determined by the mortar body’s composition, consistency, and stability.
 The lesser water content results in a hard combination, which readily bursts bubbles.

 Because of the increasing water content, the mixture becomes too thin to accept bubbles, leading bubbles to separate from the mixture.
 According to the American Concrete Institute (ACI), mixed water should be fresh, clean, and drinkable.

-If the strength foam concrete could reach 90% within the stipulated curing period, the mixed water can be replaced with equivalent-performance water obtained from municipal areas.
+If the strength of foam concrete could reach 90% within the stipulated curing period, the mixed water can be replaced with equivalent-performance water obtained from municipal areas.

 The most often used binder is cement.
 Ordinary Portland cement, quick hardening Portland cement, calcium sulpho-aluminate cement, and high-alumina cement can be used in binder concentrations ranging from 25% to 100%.

-Resin-based foam was one of the first foaming substances used in foaming concrete.
+The resin-based foam was one of the first foaming substances used in foaming concrete.
 The foaming agent controls the pace at which bubbles in cement paste form, hence determining foaming concrete density.